misicnenad/cairo-book/src/ch16-02-00-composability-and-components.md

 token.

 A component is a separate module that can contain storage, events, and functions.
-Unlike a contract, a component cannot be declared or deployed.
-Its logic will eventually be part of the contract’s bytecode it has been embedded in.
+Unlike a contract, a component cannot be declared or deployed independently.
+Instead, its logic will eventually become part of the contract’s bytecode in which it has been embedded.

 ## What's in a Component?